-How to Check Land Records Online in India: Complete Guide
+How to Check Land Records Online in India: Step-by-Step Guide

 Land records are official documents that hold important information about a piece of land.
 These include: